MAJOR FAMILY LAW PRIVACY NOTICE FOR CLIENTS, POTENTIAL CLIENTS, OR PERSONS LOOKING FOR INFORMATION OR ASSISTANCE

 MFL only seeks personal information about you from third parties (such as employers, doctors, HMRC, and benefits offices) with your consent.

 If you become a client of the firm MFL needs to process data to enter into a legal services contract with you and to provide you with the appropriate range of legal services.
-If you make an enquiry with our firm but do not go on to enter into a legal services contract with us we still collect and process data, and rely on your consent as the legal basis for processing this information.
+If you make an enquiry with our firm but do not go on to enter into a legal services contract with us we still collect and process data.
+We rely on your consent as the legal basis for processing this information.

 In some cases, MFL needs to process data to ensure that it is complying with its legal obligations.
 For example, it is required to meet its obligations under anti money laundering legislation and to comply with the requirements of its regulator (currently the SRA).
 Note that personal information received from you for the purposes of complying with Money Laundering Regulations will only be processed for the purpose of preventing money laundering or terrorist financing unless such processing is permitted by law, or you consent to any alternative use of the data.

-• Ensure the right parties are engaged to provide you with the optimal legal services through the court system and to provide you with advice most appropriate to your case.
+- Ensure the right parties are engaged to provide you with the optimal legal services through the court system and to provide you with advice most appropriate to your case.

-• Liaise effectively with government agencies such as the child protection agency or child maintenance enforcement agency.
+- Liaise effectively with government agencies such as the child protection agency or child maintenance enforcement agency.

-• Effectively represent you when dealing with other solicitors and third parties eg expert witnesses and counsel.
+- Effectively represent you when dealing with other solicitors and third parties eg expert witnesses and counsel.

-• Ensure the options for your case direction are presented in full eg mediation and collaborative law.
+- Ensure the options for your case direction are presented in full eg mediation and collaborative law.

-• Respond to any complaints by you.
+- Respond to any complaints by you.

 What if you do not provide personal data?